Zelix KlassMaster - Java Obfuscator

 fixedClasses *.* implements javax.servlet.jsp.JspPage;

 Generally, Zelix KlassMaster's flow obfuscation will slightly increase the size of your bytecode and it will reduce its performance.
 It is a trade off between the degree of protection against decompilation and bytecode size and speed.
-The table below shows the approximate bytecode size increase that could be expected for typical applications.
+The table below shows the approximate bytecode size increase in a compressed JAR file that could be expected for typical applications.
 Note that the size increase will vary from application to application and you should measure the impact on your bytecode.

 flow obfuscation